 Version History & Timelines

-CutReady includes a full version history system backed by Git.
+CutReady includes a full version history system backed by Draftline.
 Every save creates a snapshot that you can browse, compare, and restore — and you can branch your work into multiple timelines to experiment freely.

 Snapshots